ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

    * **A:** Air Force (both Air Force Weather Agency (AFWA) and Air Force Research Lab (AFRL) --- formerly AFGL, PL)
    * **H:** Hydrology Lab –-- NWS (National Weather Service, formerly Office of Hydrology –-- OH)

-With the choice of the "NOAH" acronym, EMC strived to explicitly acknowledge both the multi-group heritage and informal "community" usage of this LSM, going back to the early 1980s.
+The "NOAH" acronym explicitly acknowledged both the multi-group heritage and informal "community" usage of this LSM, going back to the early 1980s.
-Since its beginning then at Oregon State University, the evolution of the present NOAH LSM herein has spanned significant ongoing development efforts by the above groups.
+Since its inception, NOAH LSM has evolved due to significant ongoing development efforts by the above groups.

-Noah LSM is a stand-alone, uncoupled, 1-D column version used to execute single-site land surface simulations.
+Noah LSM is a stand-alone, uncoupled, one-dimensional (1-D) column model used to execute single-site land surface simulations.
 In this traditional 1-D uncoupled mode, near-surface atmospheric forcing data is required as input forcing.
 This LSM simulates soil moisture (both liquid and frozen), soil temperature, skin temperature, snow depth, snow water equivalent (SWE), snow density, canopy water content, and the energy flux and water flux